Mobile Secret Tricks Android makes up more than 81% of smartphones, but are you aware of all the features and options available on your smartphone?

 47. Display Contact Information on the Lock Screen

-This is a good approach to display critical information on the lock screen.
-You may show your name, contact information, or your nick name.
+This is a good approach to displaying critical information on the lock screen.
+You may show your name, contact information, or your nickname.

 48. Locate my Device